mikolajlubiak/mikolajlubiak/README.md

 ### Backend developer interested in real-time rendering and embedded.

 - 🧑‍💻️ I'm currently working at:
+    - [Sealcode](https://www.sealcode.it/) as a backend developer.
     - Labs With Community as an open source developer - backend and embedded.
-    - [Sealcode](https://www.sealcode.it/) as a backend developer.

 I also do orders from private entities.

 - 🖥️ I was working at:
     - [Go2Ops](https://go2ops.com/) as a backend developer and sysadmin.
 I worked on [Timoni](https://timoni.io/).
     - [NeuroN Foundation](https://neuronfoundation.com/) as a [pentester](https://web.archive.org/web/20230902084403/http://neuronfoundation.com/).
-    - [Lesson4Future](https://lesson4future.com/) as a lead backend developer, mainly backend and sysadmin.
+    - [Lesson4Future](https://lesson4future.com/) as a lead developer, mainly backend, and sysadmin.
 [Lesson4Future](https://lesson4future.com/) is a project made for [Narodowy Bank Polski](https://nbp.pl/).

 - 🗂 My biggest projects in:
     - Python: